cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 _Both ways of starting the application should work, so pick the one that works for you._

 You should also make sure to build the JAR-file.
-To ensure that it gets built run `mvn clean package` or run it from intellij by clicking maven on the right hand sidebar, open api until you locate package, right-click and click run \
+To ensure that it gets built run `mvn clean package` or run it from IntelliJ by clicking maven on the right hand sidebar, open api until you locate package, right-click and click run \
 ![](images/create-jar.png)

 If the API started successfully, you should be able to open [http://localhost:8080/hello/speedtest](http://localhost:8080/hello/speedtest) in your browser and get a response.